Ewout Genemans: Biography

-Ewout played the role of Davis for the ‘Hart onder de riem’ episode of S1NGLE on the 30th of March in 2010.
+Ewout played the role of Davis for the ‘Hart onder de riem’ episode of S1NGLE on 30 March in 2010.
 He debuted as a presenter on the national broadcaster ‘Nederland 1’ for the AVRO-show ‘Onder Wibi’s Vleugels’.
 He covered the ‘Gouden Televizier-Ring Gala’ at the ‘Voetbal International’ studio for AVRO as well.
-He signed an exclusive contract with AVRO on the 1st of December 2011.
+He signed an exclusive contract with AVRO on 1 December 2011.
 He organised the AVRO international finale of the Junior Eurovisiesongfestival 2012 and presented it together with Kim-Lian van der Meij.
-On the 14th of April 2012, he participated in the newest season of the SBS6-show ‘Fans!’.
+On 14 April 2012, he participated in the newest season of the SBS6-show ‘Fans!’.
 He also participated in the thirteenth season of ‘Wie is de Mol?’, but had to leave after the first episode.
 2013 was the year in which he presented the Junior Songfestival for the last time.

 Between 2012 and 2016, Genemans mainly produced shows for RTL 5 such as ‘Ik heb HET nog nooit gedaan’, ‘From Russia with Love’ or ‘Voetbalfans’ for RTL 7.
 He also presented the show ‘5 Extreem’ for RTL 5.
 He did a comeback of ‘Fans!’ in 2015 called ‘Superfans: Mijn idool is mijn leven.’
-Starting from the 1st of October 2015, ‘No Pictures Please’ became part of FremantleMedia.
+Starting from 1 October 2015, ‘No Pictures Please’ became part of FremantleMedia.
 Ewout stepped down as a Managing Director in 2020 and took on the role as a Creative Lead at FremantleMedia.

 Genemans has been a presenter and tv producer at RTL Nederland since 2017.
 He presented various shows for both RTL 4 and RTL 5.
 Ewout presented ‘Verslaafd’ since 2019 and permanently replaced Peter van der Vorst as a presenter for the show in 2021.

-Ewout released a documentary on the 27th of December in 2021 called ‘Staand verder leven: na de moord op Peter R. de Vries’ after the murder of crime reporter Peter R. de Vries that was broadcast on RTL 4.
+Ewout released a documentary on 27 December in 2021 called ‘Staand verder leven: na de moord op Peter R. de Vries’ after the murder of crime reporter Peter R. de Vries that was broadcast on RTL 4.